beep-projects/condocam.ai/README.md

     - For configuring motionEye, see [Configuration](https://github.com/ccrisan/motioneye/wiki/Configuration)
     - The cameras are preconfigured, but there so many different camera models out there so that you should adjust the default configuration to match your setup
     - If you selected to install RaspAP, check [RaspAP Basic Settings](https://docs.raspap.com/ap-basics/)

-13. Send `/setcommands` to your bot, in order to update the bots commands in the telegram chat menu

 ## <a name="bot-commands" />Bot commands